makakiyoAnju/streamlabs-custom-chat/README.md

 # Custom Streamlabs Chat
-This uses Streamlabs' Chat Box widget with custom coding enabled. <br />
+This uses Streamlabs' Chat Box widget with custom coding enabled.
+HTML, CSS, JS, and Twitch API are what are used to make it function like in the preview. <br />

 *You can also change the font size within the Streamlabs Chat box widget setting without messing with the codes.
 Streamlabs chat font color will not change as it is independent on its own.*